Glossary

 Certificate of Deposit (CD): A savings instrument that pays interest for specific period of time (term), at either a set or variable interest rate, and which is redeemable upon maturity.
 A CD is a deposit type, not an account ownership category.
 The amount of coverage available to the owner of a CD depends on the ownership category (single, joint, trust, IRA) in which the CD is held and what other deposit accounts the owner holds in that same category at the same bank.
 Also called Time Certificates and Investment Certificates.

-Contingent Interest: A participant's share in a trust or employee benefit plan that is not determinable because of uncertain conditions.
+Contingent Interest: A participant's share in an employee benefit plan that is not determinable because of uncertain conditions.

 Corporation: An incorporated business that includes both for-profit and not-for-profit entities.
 Corporation accounts, together with partnership and unincorporated association accounts, are a separate ownership category.